ByteBite1391/ByteBite1391/README.md

 <br/>

-سلام! من امیرعلی پوربابائی هستم، یک توسعه‌دهنده بک‌اند از تهران، ایران.
+Hey there!
+I'm AmirAli Pourbabaei, a backend developer from Tehran, Iran.
-عاشق ساختن سیستم‌های مقیاس‌پذیر و قابل اعتماد با استفاده از **Django** و **Django REST Framework** هستم.
+I'm passionate about building scalable and reliable systems using **Django** and **Django REST Framework**.
-برای من، هر خط کد یک سرمایه‌گذاری بلندمدت است – چیزی که فردا هم خوانا، قابل نگهداری و قدرتمند باشد.
+To me, every line of code is a long-term investment – something that stays readable, maintainable, and powerful well into the future.

-- 🔭 در حال حاظر مشغول تقویت مهارت‌هایم در طراحی **REST API**های حرفه‌ای با Django هستم
+- 🔭 Currently sharpening my skills in designing professional **REST APIs** with Django
-- 🌱 عمیق‌تر وارد مفاهیم **Clean Architecture** و **SOLID Principles** می‌شوم
+- 🌱 Diving deeper into **Clean Architecture** and **SOLID Principles**
-- 🧪 به Test-Driven Development (TDD) برای پروژه‌های Django علاقه‌مندم
+- 🧪 Interested in Test-Driven Development (TDD) for Django projects
-- ✨ از بهینه‌سازی کوئری‌های پایگاه داده و Refactoring کدهای قدیمی لذت می‌برم
+- ✨ I genuinely enjoy optimizing database queries and refactoring legacy code
-- ☕ با یک فنجان چای پررنگ و VSCode کدنویسی می‌کنم
+- ☕ Powered by strong tea and VSCode

 <br/>